wiedymi/mediabunny/docs/guide/converting-media-files.md

 ```

 Since you can inspect this list before executing a `Conversion`, this gives you the option to decide if you still want to move forward with the conversion process.

+If `isValid` is `false`, then the discarded tracks caused the `Conversion` to become invalid.
+For example, this can happen when a format requires a specific codec but that codec cannot be encoded.

 ---